jesseklein406/data-structures/README.md

 ###Merge Sort
 Access 'merge.py' for the function merge_sort() to sort a list using merge sort and return its sorted version.
 The test file for the module is 'test_merge.py'.
 We referred to codereading.com [here](http://www.codereading.com/algo_and_ds/algo/merge_sort.html) and Wikipedia [here](https://en.wikipedia.org/wiki/Merge_sort).

+###Quick Sort
+Access 'quick.py' for the function quick() to sort a list using quick sort and return its sorted version.
+The test file for the module is 'test_quick.py'.
+We referred to codereading.com [here](http://www.codereading.com/algo_and_ds/algo/quick_sort.html), Wikipedia [here](https://en.wikipedia.org/wiki/Quicksort), and PythonScriptHQ [here](http://pfsensesetup.com/pythonscript.net/quicksort-a-python-implementation/).